 - It is significant as it is opaque to outgoing terrestrial radiation and transparent to incoming solar radiation.

-- It is also blameable for the greenhouse effect.
+- It is also one of the gases responsible for the greenhouse effect.

-Composition of the atmosphere (UPSC Notes):- Download PDF Here
+Composition & structure of the atmosphere (UPSC Notes):- Download PDF Here